St Mark’s School

 History

-More recently we also have begun to sponsor some children that have the ability to progress to secondary education.
-Uganda sees only 1 in 4 students progress to this stage of their education.
+We also sponsor some children that have the ability to progress to secondary education.
+In 2026 we have 22 students we are sponsoring at secondary level.
+Uganda as a whole sees only 1 in 4 students progress to this stage of their education.

 _MG_0182 2.JPG